brianjohnson21/CryptoMarket/README.md

         }).disposed(by: self.disposeBag)
 ```

-The communication between the `ViewControllers` and the `ViewModel` is handlded by `ViewModelType` protocol, as bellow :
+The communication between the `ViewControllers` and the `ViewModel` is done by the `ViewModelType` protocol, as bellow :

 ```swift